-One is a young student, the other a middle-aged mum, but these women share an unenviable bond.
+One is a young student, the other is middle-aged, but these women share an unenviable bond.

 Margaret Davis, 57, from Lanark, and Shannon Morrison, 22, from Harris, both suffered a spontaneous coronary artery dissection (SCAD), a rare heart condition that can’t be predicted or prevented.